Lollipop270/Autonomous-Lead-Enrichment-Agent/README.md

 /pricing
 /leadership

 This allows the pipeline to find useful company information without crawling an uncontrolled number of pages.

-Step 2: Context Pre-Processing & Token Optimization Raw HTML is never directly sent to Gemini.
+Step 2: Context Pre-Processing & Token Optimization

+Raw HTML is never directly sent to Gemini.

 Before LLM processing, the HTML is parsed using BeautifulSoup.

-The preprocessing pipeline removes unnecessary DOM elements including:
+The preprocessing pipeline removes unnecessary DOM elements, including:

 script
 style